11nonali23/Fortune_Wheel_Recreation/README.md

 -->I used UML for every step of our software design.

--->I needed to create the registration form, a menu to make user interact with the platform and the game itself.
+-->I have created the registration form, a menu to make user interact with the platform and the game itself.

--->I use a postgresql database to store every action of a user of the game.
+-->I used a postgresql database to store every action of a user of the game.

 -->I have used signleton(server), observer(player and game server) and proxy(menu server and game server) patterns.

--->I use STMP to send email to users and admin.
+-->I used STMP to send email to users and admin.

--->I use CSV files to add new Phrases to the database.
+-->I used CSV files to add new Phrases to the database.